GuoChen-WHU/pattern-lock/README.md

 ### `mode`

 Values: `set`(default) or `validate`
-Data-attribute: `data-mode`

 Whether the component is waiting for user to set a password or to validate.

+### `correctPassword`

+Only useful when `mode` is set to `validate`, it determines the password to compare with.

 ### `minLength`

 Values: An interger between 0-9

-Determine the minimum length of a valid password.
+The minimum length of a valid password.

-### `circleStrokeColor`

-Values: A css style color string

-Determine the stroke color of the circle.

-### `circleFillColor`

-Values: A css style color string

-Determine the fill color of the circle.

 ### `lineWidth`

 Values: An Interger.

-Determine the width of line and circle stroke.
+Width of the track line.

 ### `lineColor`

 Values: A css style color string

-Determine the track line color.
+Color of the track line.

+### `defaultCircleColor`

+Values: A css style color string

+The stroke color of the circle by default.

+### `activatedCircleColor`

+Values: A css style color string

+The stroke color of the circle when activated.

+### `pointColor`

+Values: A css style color string

+The fill color of the circle when activated.

 ## Methods